davidmalcolm/2018-cauldron-talk/source/index.rst

 .. code-block:: none

-  demo.cc:7:24: note: no array mode for V2DI[3] demo.cc:7:24: note: Data access with gaps requires scalar epilogue lo op demo.cc:7:24: note: op not supported by target. demo.cc:7:24: note: not vectorized: relevant stmt not supported:  _15 = _14 /[ex] 4;
+  demo.cc:7:24: note: no array mode for V2DI[3] demo.cc:7:24: note: Data access with gaps requires scalar epilogue loop demo.cc:7:24: note: op not supported by target. demo.cc:7:24: note: not vectorized: relevant stmt not supported:  _15 = _14 /[ex] 4;
-  demo.cc:7:24: note: bad operation or unsupported loop bound. demo.cc:7:24: note: not vectorized: no grouped stores in basic block. demo.cc:7:24: note: not vectorized: no grouped stores in basic block. demo.cc:9:10: note: not vectorized: not enough data-refs in basic blo ck.
+  demo.cc:7:24: note: bad operation or unsupported loop bound. demo.cc:7:24: note: not vectorized: no grouped stores in basic block. demo.cc:7:24: note: not vectorized: no grouped stores in basic block. demo.cc:9:10: note: not vectorized: not enough data-refs in basic block.

 i.e.: